Share This Post

 Table of Contents

 On September 21, 2017, Louis V. Franklin, Sr. became the U.S. Attorney for the Middle District of Alabama (MDAL).
-On June 15, 2017, U.S. President Trump nominated him, and he was declared as U.S. Attorney on September 14, 2017.
+Louis V. Franklin, Sr. was nominated by President Trump on June 15, 2017, and he was declared as U.S. Attorney on September 14, 2017.
 Also, the nomination of Louis V. Franklin, Sr. was confirmed through voice vote.

 - S. Attorney for the Middle District of Alabama (2017– now)